 The role of gamification in UX design

 Today the method of gamification is widely used in design since it is thought to help to solve many problems in UX.
 The appropriate use of gamification and well-chosen game mechanics can become a valuable tool for UX designers on the way to increasing user engagement of the product as well as conversion rates.
 So how does it work?
 First of all, gamification brings the element of fun to the websites and applications.
 People enjoy the interactive process full of fun, challenges, and competitive spirit similar to video games, so they are encouraged to go back.
 Furthermore, the game mechanics are powerful motivators for the users.
 The game elements set the tasks, and the awards are promised to those who accomplish them.
 Curiosity and excitement drive people to continue performing various tasks and spend more time on the app or the website.

 In addition, today gamification already goes as one of the major design approaches.
 Plenty of designers have caught the hype and actively apply this method in various projects.
 That’s why many users might already have an experience of interacting with the gamified products which means they expect the same from yours.

 Animated Stickers for Mood Messenger

-Summing it up, gamification is quite a new technique that is now on the path of active proving its reliability as an effective design method.
-Nevertheless, its popularity is growing really fast so it has good chances to become the leading approach in a short time.
+Summing it up, gamification is quite a new technique that is now on the path of actively proving its reliability as an effective design method.
+Nevertheless, its popularity is growing really fast so it has good chances of becoming the leading approach in a short time.

 Here are some more articles we could recommend for those who would like to get deeper into the topic: